Emerald ash borer: Invasiveness

 Outside its native range, emerald ash borer is an invasive species that is highly destructive to ash trees in its introduced range.
-Before emerald ash borer was found in North America, very little was known about the insect in its native range aside from a short description of life-history traits and taxonomic descriptions, which resulted in focused research on its biology in North America.
-The insect was first identified in Canton, Michigan in 2002, but it may have been in the U.S. since the late 1980s.
+Before the emerald ash borer was found in North America, very little was known about the insect in its native range aside from a short description of life-history traits and taxonomic descriptions, which resulted in focused research on its biology in North America.
+The insect was first identified in Canton, Michigan, in 2002, but it may have been in the U.S. since the late 1980s.
 It is suspected that it was introduced from overseas in shipping materials such as packing crates.

 Without factors that would normally suppress emerald ash borer populations in its native range (e.g., resistant trees, predators, and parasitoid wasps), populations can quickly rise to damaging levels.
 After initial infestation of an area and without control measures, all ash trees are expected to die within 10 years.
-Every North American ash species is susceptible to emerald ash borer, but some Asian ash species are resistant, including F. baroniana, F. chinensis, F. floribunda, F. mandshurica, and F. platypoda.
+Every North American ash species is susceptible to the emerald ash borer, but some Asian ash species are resistant, including F. baroniana, F. chinensis, F. floribunda, F. mandshurica, and F. platypoda.

 Green ash and black ash trees are preferred by emerald ash borer.
 White ash is also killed rapidly but usually only after all green and black ash trees are eliminated.
-Blue ash exhibits a higher degree of resistance to emerald ash borer, believed to be caused by the leaves' high tannin content making the foliage unpalatable to the insect.
+Blue ash exhibits a higher degree of resistance to emerald ash borer, believed to be caused by the leaves' high tannin content, making the foliage unpalatable to the insect.
 While most Asian ashes have evolved this defense, it is absent from American species other than blue ash.
 Researchers have examined populations of so-called "lingering ash", trees that have survived ash borer attack with little or no damage, for the grafting or breeding of new, resistant stock.
 Many lingering ashes have unusual phenotypes that may increase resistance.
 Aside from their higher tannin content, Asian ashes employ natural defenses to repel, trap, and kill emerald ash borer larvae.
 Although studies of American ashes have suggested that they are capable of mustering similar defensive mechanisms, the trees do not appear to recognize when they are under attack.
-Many of the specialized predators and parasitoids that suppress emerald ash borer in Asia are not present in North America.
-Predators and parasitoids native to North America do not sufficiently suppress emerald ash borer, so populations continue to grow.
-Birds such as woodpeckers feed on emerald ash borer larva, although the adult beetles have not been used by any American fauna as food.
-Emerald ash borer populations can spread between 2.5 to 20 km per year.
+Many of the specialized predators and parasitoids that suppress emerald ash borers in Asia are not present in North America.
+Predators and parasitoids native to North America do not sufficiently suppress emerald ash borers, so populations continue to grow.
+Birds such as woodpeckers feed on emerald ash borer larvae, although the adult beetles have not been used by any American fauna as food.
+Emerald ash borer populations can spread 2.5 to 20 km per year.
 It primarily spreads through flight or by transportation of ash bark contained in products such as firewood or nursery stock, which allows it to reach new areas and create satellite populations outside of the main infestation.